Tomorrow you will become what you conceive of today.

 Yes it was.
 The experiences in the years working for the “tagesschau” remain unique and unforgettable.
 But there came a point when I wanted a change.
 That was a kind of decision that you may make only once in a lifetime.
 But I have no regrets, on the contrary.
 I met new people, had new experiences.
 The step, this development, has enriched me.
-And I like to think back on the years as part of Germany’s most successful newscast.
-I must admit, however, that many people have not understood my step until now.
+I enjoy reminiscing about the years in which I was a part of Germany’s most successful news program.
+And who knows what life will continue to offer me!

 If I could say that exactly, I would be a rich man.
 The fact is, already in a few years – in my opinion – nothing will be like it once was.
 Digitization progresses; the Internet will probably triumph once again.
 Classic television will have to react to it.
 Just as I must keep answers for me and my work at hand.
 Flexibility and courage to tackle new things will certainly be rewarded.
 And I think that experience and learned crafts – I mean training in journalism – will always pay off.

 Very important; it is very important to me.
 Friends and family came – due to the changes in the past few years – unfortunately a little too short.
 That’s too bad.
 And yet we often manage to lead our family life, so that it makes us all happy.
 By the way, Berlin fascinates me.
 It remains a joy to discover the formerly divided city; each week you can find so many new things.
 And clearly, my children are at the focus of attention.
 Our two girls have grown up a bit in the meantime; of course, their needs will shift.
 I like it the most when the four of us can sit around and have fun.

 Talking is another great passion in my life.
 You have to imagine it is just like being a musician.
 Until he masters his instrument and can express his feelings, many years pass.
 And so it is with your own voice.
 I had to take lessons, had many years of training day and night, until I could speak the way directors and producers wanted me to.
 Those were great feelings when I then heard my own voice on television.
 I was speaking for popular car brands or as part of an award-winning documentary.
 There were countless productions in which I participated.
 For some time now, I once again have the opportunity to work as an off-speaker.
 And I immediately sensed how much it means to me.